 The Meaning of Numbers: The Number 45

-The book of Romans, the sixth Biblical book written by the Apostle Paul, was penned in the winter of 57 A.D.
-In most modern Bible translations it is book number 45 out of sixty-six total.
+The book of Romans, the sixth book written by the Apostle Paul, was penned in the winter of 57 A.D.
+In most modern translations it is book number 45 out of sixty-six total.
 Surprisingly, Paul wrote it even though he had not yet visited the city (Romans 1:10).
 It would take a few more years, until the spring of 61, before he would see the Roman Christians face-to-face.

-The forty-fifth book of the originally inspired arrangement of forty-nine Biblical books, organized by the Apostle John, is 1Timothy.
+Book 45 of the originally inspired arrangement of forty-nine Biblical books, organized by the Apostle John, is 1Timothy.
 It was written by the Apostle Paul in 63 A.D. after he was released from his first imprisonment in Rome.

 Appearances of the number forty-five